• Skip to primary navigation

 Gold potatoes are generally considered to be better for mashed potatoes than russet or red potatoes because they have a naturally creamier texture and a richer flavor.
 Gold potatoes are also less likely to become gummy when overcooked, which is a common problem with russet and red potatoes.

-Why should you use heavy cream in mashed potatoes instead of milk?
+Why should I use heavy cream and sour cream instead of just milk?

 Recipe Tips And Tricks

-• Add salt at the beginning, when you're cooking the potatoes, and pepper at the end, when you're beating them.
+• When to Season: Add salt at the beginning, when you're cooking the potatoes, and pepper at the end, when you're beating them.

 • Classic Baked Macaroni and Cheese